6 Meaningless Cosmetic Claims You Shouldn't Believe

 - Expensive doesn't mean better!
 Paula and her Paula's Choice Research Team have analyzed thousands of products over the past 30 years and we can state without hesitation that there are good and bad products in all price ranges.
-Spending more doesn't necessarily mean you're getting a better product and, in fact, way too often it means you're getting a bad product.
+Spending more doesn't necessarily mean you're getting a better product and, in fact, way too often it means you're getting a bad or inappropriately packaged product.

 - Cosmetics salespeople aren't skin-care experts.
 Although most cosmetics salespeople are well meaning and are not deliberately lying to you, they are trained to sell products—period.
-They frequently don't understand much, if anything, about skin, and they definitely don't understand cosmetic formulation or what works and doesn't work for different skin types.
-Selling cosmetics is a great career, but, when you are making purchasing decisions, you must take whatever a cosmetics salesperson tells with a huge grain of salt.
+They frequently don't understand much, if anything, about skin, and the majority definitely don't understand cosmetic formulation or what works and doesn't work for different skin types.
+Selling cosmetics is a great career, but, when you are making purchasing decisions, you must take whatever a cosmetics salesperson tells you with a huge grain of salt.

 - A single product is never the answer, nor is a single ingredient: We wish skin care were as easy as washing your skin and slapping on an antiwrinkle cream, but it isn't.
 Just like your body requires a diet of a complex assortment of beneficial foods to keep you healthy, your skin requires a similarly complex array of ingredients.
 In addition, different skin types require different products to meet different needs, such as oily, dry, or combination skin, skin that is characterized by rosacea, sun damage, brown spots, red marks, acne, or wrinkles, and so on.
 Find specifics about what to do for your skin type.

 - Return a product that doesn't work: If you buy a product that doesn't live up to its claims, take it back for a refund!
 It's not your fault if a moisturizer didn't lift sagging skin as claimed or if an eye cream didn't eliminate dark circles or puffiness.
-If more women returned products whose claims didn't come true for them, perhaps the cosmetics industry would learn to promise more realistic results or would make products that really worked.
+If more people returned products whose claims didn't come true for them, perhaps the cosmetics industry would learn to promise more realistic results or would make more products that really worked.

 6 of the Most Common Cosmetics Claims Unveiled